 So, if you need to sell online and are on a really low budget, the Starter plan is a great option.

-The other benefit of the Starter plan’s competitive pricing is that it gives you the opportunity to test an online business idea without significant financial risk.
+The other benefit of the Starter plan’s competitive pricing is that it gives you the opportunity to test a side hustle idea without significant financial risk.

 2. It gives you a really quick way to get an online store off the ground